-Over the years we have worked with hundreds of newly minted RCFE administrators to make sure their facilities, policies, and business strategies are setting them and their residents up for the best possible experience.
+Over the years, we have worked with hundreds of newly minted RCFE administrators to make sure their facilities, policies and business strategies are setting them, and their residents up for the best possible experience.
 In that time, we’ve learned a thing or two (or six) on some of the foundational elements of what makes a successful RCFE.
-Here is what we would say 0ur 6 most important tips for building a successful RCFE facility are…
+Here is what we would say our 6 most important tips for building a successful RCFE facility are…

 1. Spend Time Creating Your Team